 Pregnancy can be an incredible time to nurture and care for your soon-to-be child(ren).
 From the moment of conception, the fetus absorbs all of its nutrients through the placenta.
-Nutrients and substances that are absorbed the female’s body also make their way into the fetus as well.
-These article outlines some tips to keep in mind to maintain a healthy pregnancy for both your health and your baby’s health.
-This is not an exhaustive or comprehensive list, but provides several suggestions developed by doctors for a healthy pregnancy.
+Nutrients and substances that are absorbed in the female’s body also make their way into the fetus as well.
+This article outlines some tips to keep in mind to maintain a healthy pregnancy for both your health and your baby’s health.
+This is not an exhaustive or comprehensive list but provides several suggestions developed by doctors for a healthy pregnancy.

 Go See a Doctor

 While pregnancy can be an experience that brings delight to one’s life, it can also bring some anxiety, especially with the first child.
 Once a female takes a pregnancy test and confirms that she is pregnant, she should schedule a doctor’s appointment with an obstetrician within a month of the first test.
 Females should take another pregnancy test at the doctor’s office to ensure that she is indeed pregnant, as false positives can occur based on hormonal changes.
 A pregnancy test done at a doctor’s office will give you the most accurate

 results because the technology at a clinic or hospital is more advanced than the drugstore versions.4

 During the appointment, several health care officials will advise on proper nutrition, lifestyle changes, timeline, and other subjects.
 If the female does not plan on carrying the child to term, the doctor can then discuss options for abortion and what that process may look like.
 Check out our article on abortion to find out more information.
 Adoption is another option that a female can explore if she does not want to keep the child to raise as her own, but would rather have another person or family raise the child.
 Many individuals choose to either give the child to another family for adoption, or choose to adopt a child.
 For more information about the adoption process, check out our article on adoption in the United States.6